-with or without reasonable accommodation, can perform the essential functions of the job.
+Assuming that an individual who is quarantined would be covered under the regarded as prong of the definition of disability, the next hurdle regarding ADA coverage is whether the individual is a qualified individual with a disability who, with or without reasonable accommodation, can perform the essential functions of the job.
 Can an individual who is quarantined perform the essential functions of a job?
 The answer to that question depends in large part on what the job is.
 If the job is serving food at a restaurant, the answer is clearly no. However, an individual might be able to perform a job on a computer by teleworking.
-The EEOC has interpreted reasonable accommodation as including work at home68 and the use of paid or unpaid leave.69 However, several cases have found that physical attendance at a job is an essential function of a job relying on employer's arguments concerning the need for supervision and teamwork.70 These interpretations regarding reasonable accommodation are unlikely to apply since under the ADA Amendments Act of 2008, an individual covered under the "regarded as" prong does not have to be provided reasonable accommodation.
+The EEOC has interpreted reasonable accommodation as including work at home and the use of paid or unpaid leave.
+However, several cases have found that physical attendance at a job is an essential function of a job relying on employer's arguments concerning the need for supervision and teamwork.
+These interpretations regarding reasonable accommodation are unlikely to apply since under the ADA Amendments Act of 2008, an individual covered under the "regarded as" prong does not have to be provided reasonable accommodation.

-Definition of Disability and Snow Days.
-"Snow days," a type of social distancing, is the recommendation or mandate by authorities that individuals and families limit social contacts by remaining within their households.71 Since there would not even be the connection to possible infection that there might be in a quarantine situation, an argument that individuals taking snow days would be individuals with disabilities would be unlikely to be successful.
+Definition of Disability and Snow Days

+"Snow days," a type of social distancing, is the recommendation or mandate by authorities that individuals and families limit social contacts by remaining within their households.
+Since there would not even be the connection to possible infection that there might be in a quarantine situation, an argument that individuals taking snow days would be individuals with disabilities would be unlikely to be successful.
 Similarly, it is unlikely that an argument that individuals taking snow days are regarded as having a disability would be successful.
 However, it is possible to argue that individuals taking snow days may be unimpaired, but are treated as having a mental or physical impairment.
 If this argument were successful, the next step would be to determine whether the individual is a qualified individual with a disability who, with or without reasonable accommodation, can perform the essential functions of the job.
 The analysis of these issues would be the same as discussed previously regarding individuals who are quarantined.